dribnet/purvs/README.md

 ### Moon and Sun clock

-The clock has the sun and the moon moving in a circle as the hours go by.
-A full circle is 24 hours.
-The background changes depending on the time of day (At midnight it's black while at dawn it's orange and at noon it's blue).

-The position of the sun and the moon represents the time (for example the moon is at the top at midnight and the sun is at the top at noon).
+My clock is based on the sun and the moon.
+They circle around the time in the center.
+Their positions are related to the time, for example, at midnight the moon is at the top while at midday the sun is at the top.

-When the alarm is set you see the phases of the moon and when it goes off you see the sun rays.
-The clouds now fade in and out and I made the time in the middle slighty transparent.
+The background colour also changes based on the time.

+The stars and clouds positions are randomly generated to make them unique and interesting to look at.
+At night stars appear and fade away at sunrise.
+The clouds fade in after sunrise and remain there for the day before fading out again.